On the Mechanism of Telekinetic Motion

 • Motion can be induced in objects enclosed within sealed containers, sometimes over large distances and even during videoconference-mediated interaction.

-• Direct measurements with electroscopes and electrostatic voltmeters show no detectable voltage and no net charge on spinning “psi wheels.”
+• Direct measurements with electroscopes and electrostatic voltmeters show no detectable voltage and no net charge on spinning “psi wheels”.

 • Air currents clearly amplify the effects.
-Some practitioners claim the ability to intentionally direct airflow (often called aerokinesis).
+Some practitioners have the ability to intentionally direct airflow (often called aerokinesis).
 The author and others report being able to disperse clouds to the point of disappearance, which may represent a macroscopic version of the same process.

 • Shielded candles can be extinguished from distances of several meters or even remotely; the author has personally replicated this effect.